AlaricCalmette/Jithub/README.md

 - `cd <path-to-jithub>`
 - `docker build -t <fancy-name> .`

 Now you have a working docker image.
-I wont cover all the steps to run this images into all the available services but here is a Heroku how-to:
+I won't cover all the steps to run this images into all the available services but here is a Heroku how-to:

 - `heroku login`
 - `heroku create`